arjunattam/arjun.is/README.md

 # arjun.is

 This repo powers [arjun.is](https://arjun.is).
-Built on Jekyll.
+Built on Jekyll, with customizations to Minima.

-## TODO

-- feed xml
-- google analytics
-- responsive